markofsuccess/interactive-front-end-mile-stone-project/README.md

 ### Bugs

-* The markers dont show on the map in the Brave Broswer.
+* The markers dont display on the map in the Brave Broswer.

 # Deployment